SF-WDI-LABS/react-on-webpack-on-rails/README.md

 $ rails g react:install
 ```

+> If `rails g react:install` just hangs forever, please open a new terminal, run `spring stop`, and try again.

 > Note that you now have a new `components.js` file, and a `app/assets/javascripts/components/` folder for your react components.

 #### Looking around...